Vtechcode/Vtechcode/README.md

 - 👋 Hi, I’m @Vtechcode
-- 👀 I’m interested in ...machine learning, web development and game development
+- 👀 I’m interested in ...machine learning, web development and iot
-- 🌱 I’m currently learning ...machine learning with python and javascript
+- 🌱 I’m currently learning ...web development with python and javascript
 - 💞️ I’m looking to collaborate on ...any project
 - 📫 How to reach me ...victorwaburi@gmail.com